Account ExecutiveJob Description, Salary, Career Path, and Trends

-The average base salary for an account manager is $66,000 per year in the United States, with total compensation of $90,000 when including bonus and commission.
-Salary will vary significantly for account managers, based on industry, product or solution, company size, and experience.
+The average base salary for an account manager is $66,000 per year in the United States.
+While only base salaries are reflected here, commissions and bonuses may greatly increase total compensation.
+Additionally, salaries will vary based on experience, company size, industry, and geographic market.

 Los Angeles, California

 Do you enjoy getting to the heart of a topic?
 Are you an expert troubleshooter and instructor?
 A position as an account executive might be your ideal fit!
 Account executives may work out of a corporate setting or a home office, with their days often spent conducting client meetings and briefings.
 They might have to work overtime during busy seasons or to meet critical deadlines.
 Account executives might have to travel, sometimes extensively, to client meetings, presentations, or to meet with prospective customers.
 With today’s technology, many account executives conduct meetings virtually, but some still meet with clients face-to-face.